starlingx/config/api-ref/source/api-ref-sysinv-v1-config.rst

    "aemode (Optional)", "plain", "xsd:string", "Only applicable if ``iftype : ae``, this attribute indicates the basic mode of operation for the AE/LAG interface.
 Supported modes are: balanced round robin, active-backup, balanced xor, broadcast, 802.3ad, balance-tlb, balance-alb.
 NOTE only balanced xor and active-standby modes are supported by interfaces of ifclass=data."
    "txhashpolicy (Optional)", "plain", "xsd:string", "Only applicable if ``iftype : ae`` and ``aemode : balanced``, this attribute indicates what packet headers the AE/LAG is using to distribute packets across the different links/ports of the AE/LAG group; ``layer2``, ``layer2+3`` or ``layer3+4``."
    "vlan_id (Optional)", "plain", "xsd:integer", "Only applicable if ``iftype : vlan``, this attribute indicates that the vlan interface id.
 A vlan id between 1 and 4094 (inclusive) must be selected.
 NOTE The vlan id must be unique for the host interface."
-   "networks (Optional)", "plain", "xsd:list", "Only applicable if ``ifclass : platform``, this attribute provides a list of platform networks that this interface is attached to."
    "datanetworks (Optional)", "plain", "xsd:list", "Only applicable if ``ifclass : data``, this attribute provides a list of data networks that this ``data`` interface is attached to."
    "imac (Optional)", "plain", "xsd:string", "The MAC Address being used by the interface.
 In the case of AE/LAG, the MAC address of one of the physical ports of the AE/LAG group is used."
    "imtu (Optional)", "plain", "xsd:integer", "The Maximum Transmission Unit (MTU) of the interface, in bytes."